yokoxue/yokoxue.github.io/_pages/about.md

 * I received my Bachelor’s Degree in [Chien-Shiung Wu College](https://wjx.seu.edu.cn/wjxen/), [Southeast University](https://www.seu.edu.cn/english/).
 My undergraduate research supervisor is Prof. [Chuan Zhang](https://scholar.google.com/citations?user=iWOmEqMAAAAJ&hl=en).

 # Recent News
+* July 2020.
+I am serving as a volunteer of ICML 2020.
 * June 2020.
 One paper was selected as the cover for the Journal of Communications and Information Networks.
 * May 2020.
 One paper was accepted by UAI 2020.
 * April 2020.
 I was served as a volunteer of ICLR 2020.